By Douglas Sheil, Mike Bruford, Serge Wich, and Stephanie Spehar

 The line between nature and human-dominated world is increasingly blurred.
 Most species have adapted to human activities in some manner.
 This isn’t always a good thing, but with the orangutan it allows us to see conservation opportunities that were previously invisible.

 Douglas Sheil is a Professor of Environmental Sciences at the Norwegian University of Life Sciences.
+He is an expert in forest ecology and conservation.

 Mike Bruford is a Professor of Organisms and Environment at Cardiff University.
+He is an expert in molecular ecology.

 Serge Wich is a Professor of Primate Biology at Liverpool John Moores University.
+He is an expert in primate behavioral ecology.

 Stephanie Spehar is a Professor of Anthropology at the University of Wisconsin-Oshkosh.
+She is an expert in wildlife conservation.